katerinayeung/Web-DevProject/README.md

 # 2024 CSCI Web Development Project
-This is the finial project for the USC Aiken Webdevelopment class.
+This is the final project for the USC Aiken Web Development class.
 Professor:
 - Dr. YILIAN Zhang